maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 # [Basic Overview](#basic-overview)
-Welcome to the **Deep Recurrent Factor Model** Repository.
-This repository introduces a fresh approach to deep feed-forward LSTM networks, featuring a new layer class that enables easy layerwise relevance propagation.
+Welcome to the **Deep Recurrent Factor Model + LRP** Repository.

-By building upon the familiar `keras.layers` module, this repository allows you to create deep LSTM networks and fascilitate LRP.
+By building upon familiar modules like `Keras` and `Tensorflow`, this repository allows you to create deep LSTM networks and fascilitate LRP through the provided classes and methods.

-The key highlight is the `CustomModel` class, which takes care of the complex task of backpropagating relevance through any variation of custom `Input`,`LSTM`, `Dense` or `Dropout` layers, which are built using the [Functional API by Keras](https://keras.io/guides/functional_api/).
+The provided classes and methods take care of the complex task of backpropagating relevance through any variation of custom `Input`, `LSTM`, `Dense` or `Dropout` layers.
+This means you can build deep feed-forward LSTM networks and effortlessly backpropagate  relvance scores for predictions.
+The model builds on top of the [Functional API by Keras](https://keras.io/guides/functional_api/) to provide compatability with various functionalities that come with `Keras` and `Tensorflow`.

- In an [Example](#example) we explore and replicate the approach suggested in the paper [*Deep Recurrent Factor Model: Interpretable Non-Linear and Time-Varying Multi-Factor Model*](https://arxiv.org/pdf/1901.11493.pdf) to test our implementation on the US stock market.
+ In an [Example](#example) we explore and replicate the approach suggested in the paper [*Deep Recurrent Factor Model: Interpretable Non-Linear and Time-Varying Multi-Factor Model*](https://arxiv.org/pdf/1901.11493.pdf) to test our implementation of custom LSTM model with LRP on the US stock market.

 # [Getting Started](#getting-started)